PriyankaKanthale94/alerts/PrometheusTargetSyncFailure.md

 ### 3. Verify Alert Recovery

-Check the alert state :  Observe -> Alert
+Check the alert state by logging to OpenShift Console :  Observe -> Alerting

 The alert should eventually resolve once the target synchronization failure is no longer within the alert's evaluation window.